abarrak/linux-sysops-handbook/README.md

 $ nmap --packet-trace 192.168.1.1
 ```

-`NetworkManager` is the kernel feature [to manage netowrk configurations in Linux](https://en.wikipedia.org/wiki/NetworkManager). `nmcli` is the terminal utility.
+`NetworkManager` is the kernel feature [to manage network configurations in Linux](https://en.wikipedia.org/wiki/NetworkManager). `nmcli` is the terminal utility.

 ```shell
 $ nmcli device wifi list